fabric

 Use prompts similar to the following to add one feature at a time to the microservice:

-Use the appropriate skill to add a config property for the Stripe API key.
+Add a config property for the Stripe API key.

-Use the appropriate skill to create a functional endpoint "CreateIntent" that accepts a credit card number, email, and a dollar amount as arguments, and calls the Stripe API to create an intent.
+Create a functional endpoint "CreateIntent" that accepts a credit card number, email, and a dollar amount as arguments, and calls the Stripe API to create an intent.
 If successful, it should return the transaction ID.